-Deadly Wink from Party Games Etc. is a spine-tingling Halloween game.
+Deadly Wink is a spine-tingling Halloween game.
 Secretly designate one person as the "murderer."
 That person should discretely wink at people as you all sit around the room.
-If you're winked at, you must "die" on the spot and sit out of the game.
+It has several versions, but generally, If you're winked at, you must "die" on the spot and sit out of the game.
 If you see the murderer winking at someone, you can shout "witness" and name the killer.
 If you're right, you win the game.
 But if you're wrong, you also must "die" and are out of the game.
 The game is over once the murderer is correctly identified.

 26 of 36

 You just need a pumpkin and a scale for this simple Halloween party game.
 Aim to get a fairly large pumpkin, and then have your guests make guesses about its weight.
 Award a prize to the person with the closest guess.